U. V. Swaminatha Iyer

-U.V.
-Swaminatha Iyer (19 February 1855 – 28 April 1942) was a Tamil scholar and researcher who was instrumental in bringing many long-forgotten works of classical Tamil literature to light.
+Uthamadhanapuram Venkatasubbaiyer Swaminatha Iyer (19 February 1855 – 28 April 1942) was a Tamil scholar and researcher who was instrumental in bringing many long-forgotten works of classical Tamil literature to light.
 His singular efforts over five decades brought to light major literary works in Tamil and contributed vastly to the enrichment of its literary heritage.
 Iyer published over 90 books in his lifetime, on a variety of matters connected to classical Tamil literature, and collected over 3,000 paper manuscripts, palm-leaf manuscripts and notes of various kinds.

 He is affectionately called Tamil Thatha (literally, "Tamil grandfather").

 Early life

-Swaminatha Iyer was born in Tamil-speaking Brahmin family on 19th February 1855 in the village of Suriyamoolai and grew up in Uthamadhanapuram, near Kumbakonam in Tamil Nadu.
+Swaminatha Iyer was born into a Tamil-speaking Brahmin family on 19 February 1855 in the village of Suriyamoolai and grew up in Uthamadhanapuram, near Kumbakonam in Tamil Nadu.
 In his early years, he studied Tiruvilaiyadal Puranam, Kamba Ramayanam, Tamil Grammar - Nanool.
-He got married in 1868.
-Between 1870 and 1875, he trained under the great Tamil scholar Meenakshi Sundaram Pillai, gaining expertise on various Tamil medieval texts.
+He married in 1868.
+Between 1870 and 1875, he trained under the great Tamil scholar Meenakshi Sundaram Pillai, gaining expertise in various Tamil medieval texts.

 Academic career

 In 1880, Swaminatha Iyer became a Tamil professor at the Government Arts College, Kumbakonam.
-He also took classes in Thiruvaduthurai Saiva mutt.
-During his tenure at the College, Swaminatha Iyer met Salem Ramaswami Mudaliar, a civil munsif who had been recently transferred to Kumbakonam.
+He also taught at the Thiruvaduthurai Saiva mutt.
+During his tenure at the college, Swaminatha Iyer met Salem Ramaswami Mudaliar, a civil munsif who had been recently transferred to Kumbakonam.
 Mudaliar gave Iyer a text named Chintamani and wanted to learn about it.
 This not only transformed Iyer's life but also marked the beginning of his lifelong mission to rediscover, edit, and publish ancient Tamil literary works, thereby preserving and revitalizing Tamil literature for future generations.

-Later in 1903, he became a Tamil teacher in Pachaiyappa’s College in Chennai and continued until his retirement in 1919.
+Later in 1903, he became a Tamil teacher in Pachaiyappa's College in Chennai and continued until his retirement in 1919.